joelnet/XPromise/README.md

 )
 ```

-That is, until I realize `resolve` and `reject` are just helper functions for the main `XPromise` function, which now there is no reference to.
+So far I am pretty happy with this.
+That is, until I realize `resolve` and `reject` are helper functions that will eventually need to be pointed to the main `XPromise` function, which now there is no reference to 😦

-### Creating a reference without a variable
+# Creating a reference without a variable

-The next problem becomes more difficult. `XPromise` needs to return an object that contains 2 functions, `then` and `catch`.
-Those functions must call the original function, which there is no longer a reference to.
+`XPromise` also needs to return an object that contains 2 functions, `then` and `catch`.
+Those functions must call the original `XPromise` function, which (again) there is no longer a reference to.

 ```javascript
 export default Object.assign(